jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 There’s one dashboard instrument that I’ve never understood why it's presented to the driver – the tachometer.
 I’m not a car enthusiast, so maybe there’s a reason to display the RPMs of the engine that I don't know.
 My last three cars had tachometers, and they were automatic transmissions.
 My first car was standard transmission, and I rarely looked at the tachometer to decide when to shift gears.

 The tachometer feels like a [Leaky Abstraction](https://en.wikipedia.org/wiki/Leaky_abstraction) to me.
 It’s telling me design details about the engine that I don’t need to know.
 We want to avoid leaky abstractions in our designs.
 We don’t want to expose implementation details to our users via the abstraction.
-In the case of the tachometer, its exposure is benign.
-Any concept that’s exposed to the user will be used by a user.
+The tachometer is benign exposure.
+Any concept that’s exposed to users will become an operational dependency by a user.
 If a project leaks an implementation detail via an abstraction, then it’s part of the interface.

 Woe be the software project that leaks its database schema via an abstraction.
 Its database schema will be part of its API.